Nurse Practitioners vs. Doctors

 How do you know which you should go to?

 Oftentimes, patients can get in to see a nurse practitioner quicker than they can a senior primary care doctor.
-For issues that need urgent attention, book an appointment with an NP.
+For issues that need urgent attention, book an appointment with an NP or go to an urgent care, instead of a doctor.

 In addition, many established primary care doctors take time off around the holidays or school breaks, meaning that patients must wait months until the doctor is back in.
 A nurse practitioner can still prescribe your medicine, monitor preexisting conditions, or diagnose illness while the doctor is out.